earlSt1/vtt-compendium-folders/README.md

 Each folder has 3 icons.
 Starting from the right
 - The Gear icon allows you to edit the compendiums inside a folder.
 They are grouped by Assigned (already in folders) and Unassigned (not in folders).
 You can also Delete a folder through this dialog, which will delete all child folders and move all compendiums within to Unassigned
 - The Folder icon allows you to create a folder beneath the current folder.
-- The 4 Arrows icon allows you to move a folder to another location, also bringing it's children.
+- The Folder Tree icon allows you to move a folder to another location, also bringing it's children.

 You can also import and export your folder configuration, to share with others or to backup your folder structure.
 In the Settings tab under Compendium Folders you can find an Import/Export dialog.
 Pasting someone elses Import string into the import box will seamlessly import their folder structure, ignoring any missing compendiums.